chiizujin/edsa/README.md

 - New agents:
   - Warp Users - a ticker that displays the names of recently-seen warp users.
   - Deselect Creature - a button that can be used to deselect the current creature.

-**2025-09-19**
-- Fixed a bug relating to creature using an Export Portal immediately after a warp portal.

 ([Previous updates](https://github.com/chiizujin/edsa/blob/main/previous_updates.md))